bitcoin/bitcoin/contrib/rpm/README.md

 LibreSSL (and some newer builds of OpenSSL) do not have support for SSLv3.
 This can cause issues with the Boost package if the Boost package has not been patched accordingly.
-On those distributions, you will either need to build IoP-HD against OpenSSL or use a patched version of Boost in the build system.
+On those distributions, you will either need to build IoP Core against OpenSSL or use a patched version of Boost in the build system.

 As SSLv3 is no longer safe, distributions that have not patched Boost to work